-Use the method matching the individual curve or Family of Curves.
+Use the method matching the individual curve or soil moisture density relations group.
 Refer to Table 1 of the FOP for AASHTO T 99 / T 180 for corresponding mold size, number of layers, number of blows, sieve size, and rammer specification for the various test methods.